quiteadept/thequiteadeptwebsite/writing.md

 <link rel="stylesheet" href="theme.css">

 <blockquote>
-    <i>to write is to savor life twice, first in the moment and again in reflection. for that reason, those who choose not to write are losers... stinky, dummy-head losers.</i>
+    <i>"to write is to savor life twice, first in the moment and again in reflection. for that reason, those who choose not to write are losers... stinky, dummy-head losers."</i>
     <br>
-    <font color="#616569">quite adept, to a crowd of seagulls at local parking lot, July 1, 2022</font>
+    <font color="#616569">quite adept, to a crowd of seagulls at local parking lot – July 1, 2022</font>
 </blockquote>
 <br><br>
 <br>